-This species is found in Bhutan, China (Gansu, South Inner Mongolia , Ningxia-Inner Mongolia border, Qinghai, Shaanxi , Sichuan, Tibet, south-eastern Xinjiang Uyghur Autonomous Region, and northern Yunnan), northern India, northern Myanmar (Rabinowitz and Tun Khaing 1998), Nepal, and northern Pakistan.
+The Greater Bharal is found in Bhutan, China (Gansu, South Inner Mongolia , Ningxia-Inner Mongolia border, Qinghai, Shaanxi , Sichuan, Tibet, south-eastern Xinjiang Uyghur Autonomous Region, and northern Yunnan), northern India, northern Myanmar (Rabinowitz and Tun Khaing 1998), Nepal, northern Pakistan and probably Tajikistan [6, 11].

 China: Its distribution runs from western Tibet, southwestern Xinjiang (Schaller et al. 1987) where there are small populations in the mountains bordering the western edge of Aru Co, extending eastwards with in scattered populations throughout the autonomous region.
 It also occurs in southern Xinjiang, along the Kunlun Mountains and in the Arjin Mountains.
 It is present in most mountain ranges of western and southern Qinghai into eastern Sichuan and northwestern Yunnan, as well as in the Qilian and associated ranges of Gansu.
 The eastern extent of its current distribution appears to be in the Helan Shan, which form the western border of Ningxia Hui Autonomous Region (with Inner Mongolia).

 Bhutan: It is found throughout northern Bhutan above 4.000 to 4.500 m asl.